4 years full-time

 As a student, you will receive a thorough training in scientific theory and principles with a particular emphasis on the study of animal behaviour and animal welfare.
 In addition, you will be required to develop extensive work-based skills during an extended period of placement within RCVS approved veterinary training practices.
 The course content for you as an individual will vary depending on their choice of designate modules within the pathway.

-Module delivery is divided between the College of West Anglia's Cambridge campus located just outside Cambridge at Milton and the Anglia Ruskin University in the Cambridge city centre, plus work placement at RCVS approved veterinary training practices.
+Module delivery is divided between the University Centre West Anglia's Cambridge campus located at Milton and the Anglia Ruskin University in the Cambridge city centre, plus work placement at RCVS approved veterinary training practices.

 |Animal Anatomy and Physiology for Veterinary Nursing||15||TBC|